 The fundamental error committed by most of these "philosophers of mind" is that they violate a sound injunction, laid-down by Wittgenstein:

 "Philosophers should not play at being scientists."

-Let's dispell this conceptual-fog with a more appropriate analogy - than the latter pertaining to geology.
+Let's dispell this conceptual-fog with a more appropriate analogy - than the latter.
 From the 13th century - until recently, conscious experiences included thoughts, beliefs, desires, wishes, etc. Of late, the phrase "conscious experiences" has been narrowly redefined to exclude the foregoing "attitudes", but only to apply to "what it is like to experience x", i.e. qualia.
-One might devise an analogy with the phrase "conscious experiences", comparing the old and new phrase-meanings to that of the intensity of illumination radiated by differing light sources.
+One might devise an analogy with the phrase "conscious experiences", contrasting the old and new phrase-meanings with that of the intensity of illumination, radiated by differing light sources.

 Suppose that there's a football stadium, ringed by high intensity discharge-lamps, and that the light emitted from the lamps floods the surrounding countryside for miles.
 The lamps and their illumination under the old phrase-meaning refer to conscious experiences.
-Under the new definition however - where the intentional attitudes have been stripped-away from the phrase-meaning and confined to "what it is like to experience x", the light source of qualia (insofar as the stadium) is analogous to one person on the 50 yard line, holding flickering candle.
-A pack of teenage vandals (philosophers of the mind) had long since shot-out the high intensity discharge-lamps of the previously understood conscious experiences.
+Under the new definition however - where the intentional attitudes have been stripped-away from the phrase-meaning and confined to "what it is like to experience x", the light source of qualia is analogous to one person on the 50 yard line, holding flickering candle.
+A pack of teenage vandals, i.e. the philosophers of the mind had long since shot-out the high intensity discharge-lamps of the previously understood conscious experiences.

 E(x) E(y) [ Px ^ -My ^ Axy ] / E(y)My